SGenheden/Elba/Install-lammps/README.md

     make yes-dipole yes-kspace yes-manybody yes-misc yes-molecule yes-rigid yes-user-colvars cp USER-MISC/angle_dipole.* USER-MISC/pair_lj_charmm_coul_long_14.* USER-MISC/pair_lj_sf_dipole_sf.* .

 The last command add a few bits from the USER-MISC package.
 This is a large package with user-contributed code and it is unnecessary to install all of it.
+It will work with the official version of LAMMPS as well, but then you will obtain a warning

+    cp: USER-MISC/pair_lj_charmm_coul_long_14.*: No such file or directory

+and this is alright.
+You just will not be able to use that pair style.

 Finally, we are ready to compile lammps using an appropriate make file.